hoganlab-fish/emumadz/source/quickstart.rst

 .. caution::
    The original data setup was sample-centric as opposed to more conventional process-centric directory structure.
 In addition, code had hardcoded paths which limited file movement.
 This impacted all steps of analysis and reduced reproducibility.
 To lower the impact of the original file layout, the data directory now contains samplesheets with updated file paths to symlinks and their attributes.
 However, it is possible that some errors remain.

-Run ``extract_filepaths.sh`` with the required command line arguments to generate the samplesheets.
+Run ``extract_filepaths.sh`` with the required command line arguments to generate the samplesheets with paths to old files.
 The samplesheets are tab separated files with the following fields:

 ..
 Sample_Identity   Fastq_File  Alignment_File VCF_Original  VCF_Merged  VCF_ChrFixed  VCF_Annotated   VCF_Candidates Snzl_Gaps_NBases   Snzl_NoGaps_NBases  Snzl_Gaps_NSnps   Snzl_NoGaps_NSnps Json